 The dance studio is a beautiful space, with a high ceiling, spring-loaded wood floor for dancing, and lots of light.
 The front and back walls are all glass, save a vintage sliding door in front, and the resulting visual connection between the front and back of DA+HC helps link the semi-private spaces behind DA+HC to the public life of the neighborhood.

-in collaboration with LBBA, is another significant addition to the development.
+The landscaping created by site design group in collaboration with LBBA, is another significant addition to the development.
 In the original design, the sidewalk at 70th and Dante stretches twenty feet from the curb to the front doors of the townhomes.
 In the redevelopment, the expanses of concrete are replaced by generous front yards.

 In the back, LBBA has replaced the grass backyards of the original design, which opened directly onto the alley, with two rock gardens containing seating and landscaped with shrubs and young birch trees.
 The architects also introduced a fence and a sidewalk along the back of this yard, heightening the sense of enclosure by dividing it from the alley.
 The parking spaces along the alley are surfaced using concrete brick pavers, rather than asphalt, which, from the rock gardens, creates the impression of a terrace that extends beyond the sidewalk.

 Finally, some small details - mustard yellow doors and a crimson band at the roofline - provide a playful touch.
 In short, the interventions of the Rebuild / LBBA / Brinshore partnership complement the existing strengths of the building and strengthen the possibilities for community formation by improving the shared spaces.